jafudi/flexpair-website/index.md

 - voices as well as sound played on the desktop can be recorded as separate audio tracks
 - no need to take notes, fully concentrate on asking the right questions
 - participants can decide afterwards to keep or delete their individual tracks
+- large video recordings are saved directly in the cloud, instead of cluttering your local disk

 ## Carbon dioxide and waste reduction
 - we go beyond the obvious "less business travel" argument